thorchain/docs/thornodes/leaving.md

 ## Unbonding

 {% hint style="info" %}
 Yggdrasil vaults have been deprecated, see [ADR-002](https://gitlab.com/thorchain/thornode/-/blob/develop/docs/architecture/adr-002-removeyggvaults.md).
 They may be used again in the future.
-Nodes that were active before ADR-002 need to leave as described below.&#x20;
+Nodes that were active before ADR-002 need to leave as described below.
 {% endhint %}

 {% hint style="info" %}